humanmade/altis-media/docs/image-sizes.md

 the_post_thumbnail( 'custom-size' );
 ```

-You can display any uploaded image by its attachment ID:
+You can also display any uploaded image by its attachment ID:

 ```php
 $src = wp_get_attachment_image_src( $attachment_id , 'custom-size' );